-The movie opens with a freighter transporting the 36 foot tall titular ape from points unknown, though one sailor mentions it was picked up in Harlem and is being transported to Disneyland.
+The movie opens with a freighter transporting the 36-foot tall titular ape from points unknown, though one sailor mentions it was picked up in Harlem and is being transported to Disneyland.
 I’m not sure if that is an attempt at comedy or just plain racist, it’s quite hard to tell in this film, but it’s clear that this movie’s $23,000 budget could not afford to give us Skull Island, and the toy boat we see in this opening scene is indicative of the effects this movie will bring us.
-For some reason the ape awakens early and starts to smash his way free.
-“Oh shit,” exclaims one of the sailors, and by “exclaim” I mean deliver it in the deadest monotone possible.
-The acting in this movie goes from the hilarious to the hilariously bad.
-The ape escapes the flaming wreckage and then proceeds to fight a giant shark, and that the shark in question isn’t a terrible constructed prop but an actual shark is a bit off-putting.
-If you thought Rick Baker in an ape suit wrestling a big rubber snake in the DeLaurentiis King Kong was lame wait until you see A*P*E wrestle a dead shark.
+For some reason, the ape awakens early and starts to smash his way free.
+“Oh shit,” exclaims one of the sailors, and by “exclaim” I mean to deliver it in the deadest monotone possible.
+The acting in this movie goes from hilarious to hilariously bad.
+The ape escapes the flaming wreckage and then proceeds to fight a giant shark, and that the shark in question isn’t a terribly constructed prop but an actual shark is a bit off-putting.
+If you thought Rick Baker in an ape suit wrestling a big rubber snake in the DeLaurentiis King Kong was lame wait until you see APE wrestle a dead shark.

 It’s while she is filming this movie that the ape spots Marilyn for the first time and becomes fascinated with her, she’s blonde and I guess that is something giant simians just can’t resist, but before grabbing the damsel he does spend time terrorizing children at an abandoned amusement park which had me waiting for one of the kids to exclaim, “That’s not a giant ape, it’s only Mister Jenkins the park owner!”
 The giant ape also beats up on a snake, interrupts a Kung Fu movie being made, and plays with a passing hang glider.